The Path of Destiny

-"But…I have not done anything yet," Snowcrystal replied, giving the leader a confused glance.
+"But…I haven't done anything yet," Snowcrystal replied, giving the leader a confused glance.

 He smiled.
-"You are very brave to undertake a journey for the tribe like this, Snowcrystal, and I know that if you mange to convince Articuno to return, he will be able to restore our home to the way it was.
+"You are very brave to undertake a journey for the tribe like this, Snowcrystal, and I know that if you manage to find Articuno and convince him to return, he will be able to restore our home to the way it was.
 There might not be another leader after me if our tribe cannot adapt and separates, and I'd much rather send this amulet with the one hope that we may be able to keep our old lands."

-"T-thank you," Snowcrystal began, astonished.
-She was surprised that the leader had put so much faith in her, when she knew her quest was going to be a long and difficult one, if it was even possible at all.
+"Th-thank you," Snowcrystal began, astonished.
+She was surprised that the leader had decided to put so much faith in her, when she knew her quest was going to be a long and difficult one, if it was even possible at all.

 Carefully, Icefang bent down and picked up the amulet, placing it around Snowcrystal's neck.
 "Who knows?" the leader chuckled.
 "It may bring you good luck."

 Snowcrystal smiled.
-"Maybe…" She glanced toward the rocky tunnel and replied, "I must leave as soon as possible.
+"Maybe…" She glanced toward the rocky tunnel and replied, "I should leave as soon as possible.
 Thank you for your gift, but I must begin my journey."

 Icefang nodded again.
 "I understand…" As Snowcrystal turned to leave, the older growlithe whispered, "And may the legendaries be with you…"

-The houndour seemed puzzled.
-Turning to his hunting companions, he whispered, "It's one of the growlithe…what's she doing so close our lands?"
+The houndour was puzzled.
+Turning to his hunting companions, he whispered, "It's one of the growlithe…what's she doing so close to our lands?"

-"I dunno, Fang," one of his companions, a houndour whose muzzle and belly fur were a dark orange color in contrast to the first one's red, replied, "but she doesn't look lost…she's heading somewhere with a purpose…but what would that be?"
+"I dunno, Fang," one of his companions, a houndour whose muzzle and belly fur were an orange color in contrast to the first one's red, replied.
+"But she doesn't look lost…she's heading somewhere with a purpose.
+But what would that be?"